-Strikethrough Typographic Messages of Protest
+Typographic Messages of Protest

 The Strikethrough exhibition was designed to amplify the voices of resistance; using angled walls as a spatial metaphor for the show’s theme of a call and response across protest movements.
-The show features work from all over the world, including objects from local California scenes over time.
+The show featured work from all over the world, including objects from local California scenes over time.
 The show guides visitors through visual chants of resistance spanning more than a century of protest graphics.
-Each section showcases typographic anger and agency as it is seen in the streets, on the printed page, and on the bodies of demonstrators.
+Each section showcased typographic anger and agency as it is seen in the streets, on the printed page, and on the bodies of demonstrators.
 Featured artists include: Emory Douglas, Favianna Rodriguez, Jenny Holzer, W.E.B Dubois, ACT UP, Amos Kennedy, Jr., Corita Kent, and more.
 Strikethrough is also available as an online exhibition for the global community to explore in solidarity, which was designed by chris hamamoto, Jon Sueda, and Minkyoung Kim.